SAA, the initials next to the high score said, flashing smugly, and Abigail slammed her hand onto the control panel. “Damnit!”

 He made it halfway through the final stage before his last life ran out, and as soon as the GAME OVER text flashed, the colors all faded, and they were just Shane and Abigail again, the saloon quiet except for the jukebox and the cricket song coming through the window.

 “Rusty as hell,” Shane muttered, shoving his hands into his pockets.
 Whatever confidence the alcohol had given him had evaporated along with his avatar, and he was looking everywhere but Abigail now, frown sliding back into place.
-She kind of wanted to punch him again, but for a different reason this time.
+She kind of wanted to punch him.
+She settled for shaking her head.

 “Are you kidding?
 That was amazing, Shane, how did you – why did you stop playing?”